kwant-project/homebrew-kwant/README.md

 homebrew-kwant
 --------------

-Homebrew repository for installing the upcoming software package kwant (www.kwant-project.org).
+Homebrew repository for installing the software package kwant (www.kwant-project.org) and dependencies.

-**WARNING: Not functional yet outside my own computer - will be up when kwant is out**